Qingcheng, Qingyuan

-Qingcheng (清城 (Qīngchéng)) is a district of Qingyuan, Guangdong province, China.
+Qingcheng (清城 (Qīngchéng)) is a district of Qingyuan, Guangdong Province, China.

-Qingcheng District is located in the middle of Guangdong province, lying beside the Bei Revier.
+Qingcheng District is located around the Bei River in the middle of Guangdong.
 Lying in the south of the Qingxin District, the north of Huadu District in Guangzhou, the west of the Fogang Country, the east of the Sanshui District in Foshan City, Qingcheng District covers an area of 927 km2 with a population of 620,000.
-The District government is located in the Fengcheng Subdistrict.
-There are 3 towns, 4 Subdistricts and a forest farm.
+The district government is located in the Fengcheng Subdistrict.
+There are 3 towns, 4 Subdistricts, and a forest farm.

 Climate

+Qingyuan County is nestled in the land south of the five ridges.
 Qingcheng District has a subtropical climate, with an average annual temperature of 22.0 °C, 2215 mm of rainfall.

 History

 Qingcheng District, the predecessor of Qingyuan County, is a county with a long history of 2229 years, formed in the Qin dynasty (221 BC).

-Qingyuan County is nestled in the land south of the five ridges.
-The diligent, wise and hospitable Qingyuan County people have been hardworking since ancient times, creating the brilliant culture which has become part of the excellent traditional culture of the Chinese nation.

 Many celebrities such as Zhang Jiuling, Su Dongpo, Yang Wanli, Han Yu, Hai Rui, etc. have adopted Qingyuan County as their hometown and this has become the pride of the residents.
-There are many talented people born in Qingyuan County.
+There are also many talented people born in Qingyuan County.